Can I Use a Car Tire Pump on My Bike?

 Check The PSI

-To check the PSI of your bike tire, you should connect it to a pressure gauge, so you don’t over-inflate.
+To check the PSI of your tire, you should connect it to a pressure gauge so you don’t over-inflate.
 If you don’t have a pressure gauge, you can also inflate the tire slowly until it’s firm but still can be barely compressed.
 Measuring by hand won’t give accurate results, but it’ll give you a rough estimate.

 And always remember that it’s better to slightly under-inflate the tire than to over-inflate it.
-Here’s a little chart that will give you a clear idea of how much pressure your bike’s tire should have.
+Here’s a little chart that will give you a clear idea of how much pressure your bicycle tire should have.

 Bike Tire Type PSI Range